-Now, two independent groups of researchers, one led by David Martínez-Delgado of the Max Planck Institute for Astronomy (MPIA), the other by Michael Rich of UCLA and the Polaris Observer Association, have identified the first confirmed example for a galaxy merger between very small galaxies.
-They found convincing evidence that a small companion of the dwarf galaxy NGC 4449 in the constellation Canis Venatici, first identified in 2007, is indeed another, smaller dwarf galaxy in the process of being disrupted by its larger neighbour – prior to being swallowed up.
+Now, two independent groups of researchers, one led by David Martínez-Delgado of the Max Planck Institute for Astronomy (MPIA), the other by Michael Rich of University of California, Los Angeles (UCLA) and the Polaris Observer Association, have identified the first confirmed example for a galaxy merger between very small galaxies.
+They found convincing evidence that a small companion of the dwarf galaxy NGC 4449 in the constellation Canis Venatici, first identified in 2007, is indeed another, smaller dwarf galaxy in the process of being disrupted by its larger neighbor – prior to being swallowed up.

-The researchers examined, among other things, the form of the distortion; they analysed star types and searched for structures mapping the orbit of the galaxy on the menu.
+The researchers examined, among other things, the form of the distortion; they analyzed star types and searched for structures mapping the orbit of the galaxy on the menu.